owncloud/ocis/docs/architecture/posixfs.md

 The ETag of a resource can be understood as a content fingerprint of any file- or folder resource in Infinite Scale.
 It is mainly used by clients to detect changes of resources.
 The rule is that if the content of a file changed the ETag has to change as well, as well as the ETag of all parent folders up to the root of the space.

-A sophisticated underlying file system provides any attribute that fulfills this requirement and changes whenever content or metadata of a resource changes, and - which is most important - also changes the attribute of the parent resource and the parent of the parent etc.
+Infinite Scale uses a built in mechanism to maintain the ETag for each resource in the file meta data, and also propagates it automatically.

-If that is not available, Infinite Sale uses a built in mechanism to the maintain the ETag for each resource in the file meta data, and also propagates it automatically.
+In the future a sophisticated underlying file system could provide an attribute that fulfills this requirement and changes whenever content or metadata of a resource changes, and - which is most important - also changes the attribute of the parent resource and the parent of the parent etc.

 ### Automatic Tree Size Propagation

 Similar to the ETag propagation described before, Infinite Scale also tracks the accumulated tree size in all nodes of the file tree.
 A change to any file requires a re-calculation of the size attribute in all parent folders.

-If the file system supports that natively that is a huge benefit.
+In the future Infinite Scale could benefit from file systems with native tree size propagation.

 ### Quota